 These are the settings used to test these headphones.
 Our results are only valid when listening using these settings.

 The Sennheiser CX True Wireless have passable noise isolation capability.
-They do a bad job of blocking out bass-range ambient noise, like the rumble of bus and plane engines, but perform very well when it comes to isolating you from mid and treble-range background noise, like chatter from people nearby or the high-pitched hum of an AC unit.
+Unfortunately, unlike the Sennheiser CX Plus True Wireless, they don't have active noise cancelling and rely on their passive noise isolation capabilities to block out ambient noise.
+That said, they do a bad job of isolating you from bass-range ambient noise, like the rumble of bus and plane engines, but perform very well when it comes to isolating you from mid and treble-range background noise, like chatter from people nearby or the high-pitched hum of an AC unit.

 The Sennheiser CX True Wireless have a superb leakage performance.
 You should be able to listen to content at a high volume without worrying about disturbing people nearby, even in quiet environments.

 The integrated mic's recording quality is poor.
 Recorded speech sounds muffled, thin, and lacking in detail.